-Princess Anne Ambulatory Surgery Center has conducted a community health needs assessment in collaboration with Sentara Princess Anne Hospital.
+Sentara Princess Anne Hospital has conducted a community health needs assessment of the area that we serve.
 The assessment provides us with a picture of the health status of the residents in our communities and provides us with information about health and health-related problems that impact health status.